Jobs for the Environment — NYPIRG’s Canvass

 About the Job

-NYPIRG’s year-round canvass operates out of our main office in New York City from September through August.
-Our summer canvass operates out of regional field offices in Albany, Buffalo, Ithaca, Long Island, New Paltz, New York City, and Rochester.
+NYPIRG’s summer canvass operates out of regional field offices in Albany, Buffalo, Ithaca, Kingston, New York City, Rochester, and Syracuse from May through August.
+Our year-round canvass operates out of our main office in New York City from September through August.
 The canvass operation runs Monday through Friday.
 As a canvasser, you will be walking door to door, talking with New Yorkers about our environmental campaigns and getting them involved, fundraising, and building our membership base.
 We also hold a staff-wide retreat during the summer to meet fellow canvassers and enjoy some of the more scenic parts of New York State!

 • Are energetic and ready to help grow a movement and stop climate change.